klharp/SQL-Employee-Database/README.md

-# SQL Homework - Employee Database: A Mystery in Two Parts
+# Employee Database: A Mystery in Two Parts

 ## Project Overview
 This project consisted of creating a table schema of the provided 6 CSV files, importing these files into a SQL database, and answering questions about the data.